East Germany's Görlitz elects CDU mayor over AfD challenger in runoff vote | DW | 16.06.2019

-Voters in the eastern German city of Görlitz on Sunday went to the polls in a mayoral election that saw Alternative for Germany (AfD) candidate, 37-year-old Sebastian Wippel, a former police superintendant, take on 51-year-old Romanian-born, classical musician Octavian Ursu of Chancellor Angela Merkel's Christian Democratic Party (CDU).
+Voters in the eastern German city of Görlitz on Sunday went to the polls in a mayoral election that saw the Alternative for Germany (AfD) candidate, 37-year-old Sebastian Wippel, a former police superintendent, take on 51-year-old Romanian-born classical musician Octavian Ursu of Chancellor Angela Merkel's Christian Democratic Party (CDU).

 Polls closed at 6 p.m. local time (1600 UTC) with the official result expected before 11 p.m.